If you have questions about using Tor:

 Follow us on Twitter:

 If you have Tor questions, please try to help yourself via the above support venues.
-Please don't use these contact addresses for helpdesk or user requests — we all get too much mail and we won't be able to help you there.
+Please don't use this contact address for helpdesk or user requests — we all get too much mail and we won't be able to help you there.

 Should you need to reach us via old-fashioned mail, our mailing address is:The Tor Project